Why should we have an endowment fund?

 YouthBridge was founded in 1877 and is governed by an independent board of directors.
 We are a corporation in good standing with the Missouri Secretary of State and qualified under Internal Revenue Code Section 501(c)3 as a nonprofit corporation.
 Our organization undergoes an annual audit by RubinBrown LLP.
 The YouthBridge Community Foundation Form 990 is available online and our annual audit is available upon request.
 Our back office provider, Greater Horizons completes an annual SOC 1 audit.

-Who has custody of the assets and do you outsource any of your services?
+Who has custody of the assets?

 The custodian for the pooled investment funds available through YouthBridge is National Financial Services, a subsidiary of Fidelity Investments.

 YouthBridge uses an organization called Greater Horizons for back office administration and access to institutional quality, low cost pooled investment funds.
 Greater Horizons provides administrative support to community foundations throughout the country representing over $2 billion in charitable assets and is a wholly owned subsidiary of the Greater Kansas City Community Foundation (one of the 10 largest in the U.S.).